freedomofpress/securedrop-docs/docs/set_up_svs.rst

 drive or a DVD) and physically transfer the *Transfer Device* to the *Secure Viewing Station*.

+We recommend storing your *Secure Viewing Station* in a secure area on-site, and ensuring it does not leave this area.
+If you have journalists working outside of your premises, you may want to consider setting up a :doc:`remote Secure Viewing Station <remote>`.

 Since the *Secure Viewing Station* never uses a network connection or an internal hard drive, we recommend that you physically remove any internal storage devices or networking hardware such as wireless cards or Bluetooth